 Russia released the world’s biggest, maximum effective icebreaker on Thursday in St. Petersburg.

-The Arktika is 568 feet lengthy and powered via nuclear reactors.
-It may break thru ice 13 ft deep, NPR’s Mary Louise Kelly reports.
+The Arktika is 568 feet long and powered via nuclear reactors.
+It may break through ice 13 ft deep, NPR’s Mary Louise Kelly reports.
 Stump Blog

 The ship set forth early, ahead of its deliberate 2017 launch, consistent with Sputnik news and the shipyard wherein the Arktika changed into built.